LrWm3/agent-environment/docs/architecture.md

 Nearby agents may share a memory of a location of an energy source to the agent.
 These are examples of subject-based communication.

+> Actual ants in this situation (at least many species, not all) will request a behavior from nearby ants called "trophylaxis".
+Ants have that have "social stomachs" can regurgitate food to other ants upon request.
+This is also typically how food is transfered to the queen.

 Open-ended communication is when an agent makes a request for other nearby agent memories.
 In this case, it is up to nearby agents if they should respond, and what information to provide in their response.